Kol Ami — The Northern Virginia Reconstructionist Community

-Just a month ago we were joyously celebrating Purim.
+At the beginning of March 2020, we joyously celebrated Purim.
 Then life went virtual.
-Life seems tumultuous, fragile, uncertain.
-Life has been fragile and uncertain for each of us in different ways and for our congregation.
+Life seemed tumultuous, fragile, uncertain.
+This fragility and uncertainty touched us in different ways and touched our congregation.

 And yet we are surviving.
 And we are growing as a community.
 And we are supporting one another.
 We look inside ourselves to find sources of strength, talents and resources.
 And when our strength is challenged, we find support among one another.